BigxFish/ECE5324_FinalProject_Bkwiatkowski/README.md

   Outlier Filtering: Outliers in point spreads are removed to prevent excessively skewed results in the model’s predictions.
   Data Selection – Only relevant columns (such as game scores, weather details, and stadium data) are retained.

+## Instructions
+In order for the project to be run correctly, similarly to lab 3, the .pkl files must be developed using an initial apache airflow run.
+Then, using the final part of the dag to generate the keras model.
+Before anything else, to replicate the data.pkl file, the excel_pkl_transform.py file must be run in pycharm or vscode.
+Then, adjusting the dag, transform, featureExtraction, and build_train_model files accordingly, the project can be recreated.
+The graphing_file.py and testing_model.py files can be used to create the graphics and find the mse for the trained dataset.

 ## Architecture
 ![System Architecture](https://github.com/user-attachments/assets/f033b044-be98-47f4-a858-bb29c0b22cac)

 ## Results
 ![System Architecture (1)](https://github.com/user-attachments/assets/49b67375-3192-41a1-aa3f-5ce93714740d)

+The project resulted in a very accurate training system resulting with the following errors:
+Mean Squared Error (MSE): 0.0002537434708363646
+Mean Absolute Error (MAE): 0.01132325333643287

 ## Thorough Investigation
 ### Scaling the Project